openedx-unsupported/devstack/docs/pycharm_integration.rst

 Setup a Remote Interpreter
 --------------------------

-Follow the `vendor documentation`_ for the necessary steps to add a Docker Compose remote interpreter.
-In the Remote Python Interpreter dialog, use the following options:
+Go to the Python Interpreter dialog Settings>Project: <projectname> > Python Interpreter, and use the following options:

-- If you need to add a server (e.g. Docker for Mac), you should be able to Add and choose defaults.
+- Server
+  - Servers can be created with the New... button, and create one using the defaults, or select an appropriate one from the popup.

-  - On a Mac, you'll need to use "API URL: unix:///var/run/docker.sock" (with 3 slashes).
+    - On Mac, if you use an API URL, use "unix:///var/run/docker.sock" (with 3 slashes).
+    - For Mac you can just select or create a server that uses Docker for Mac.

 - Configuration files(s)